 If your breast cancer treatment plan requires a mastectomy, you might choose to undergo breast reconstruction.
 There are many types of reconstruction depending on your age, body type, and type of breast cancer surgery that you had.
 You and an oncoplastic surgeon will explore your breast reconstruction options together before a decision is made.

-Virginia Oncology Associates’ cancer researchers, along with the US Oncology Network, are leading the way to finding new and improved breast cancer treatment options.
+Virginia Oncology Associates’ cancer researchers are leading the way to finding new and improved breast cancer treatment options.
 This includes studying a new triple negative breast cancer treatment option through a clinical trial that is now available at locations across Virginia - including Chesapeake, Hampton, Newport News, Norfolk, and Virginia Beach.

 We are always looking for the latest cancer treatment options for our patients and are also involved with many other types of breakthrough breast cancer research studies.

 From local and national support groups and genetic risk testing to financial counseling and suggestions on wigs, breast prosthesis and beauty accessories, the specialists at Virginia Oncology Associates are here to help you during every step of your cancer journey.

 We encourage you to learn more and take advantage of our cancer support groups and disease-specific organizations, including BEYOND BOOBS!
 In-Person Support Group which is currently serving several Virginia cities, such as Norfolk, Portsmouth, Virginia Beach, Hampton, Newport News, Richmond, South Hill, Hopewell, Petersburg, Colonial Heights, and Williamsburg.